5mehulhelp5/reactmagento2/README.md

 Magento 2  has a better framework optimization from a development perspective.
 It allows developers to use the dependency injection, plugin system (**which is considered harmful AOP software development principle** read: https://yegorshytikov.medium.com/magento-2-plug-ins-aod-architecture-are-harmful-dc23c4edb534), and XML notations for layout.
 I personally like the folder structure in which one directory is one module.
 Magento 1 was messy since one module contains several folders.

-Magento 2 uses a modern Symphony approach, but it still has a lot of legacy code.
+Magento 2 uses a modern Symphony approach but it still has a lot of legacy code.
 Even though it introduces a new way of embracing front-end development, however from a nowadays perspective it is not enough(legacy).
-No wonder Magento 2 was released before Vue.js and React took the world's popularity.
+No wonder as Magento 2 was released before Vue.js and React took the world popularity.
 These JS frameworks add more features for developers and - in general - provide more possibilities.

 # Install Magento ReactJS/VueJS extension via composer:
 ```